Terradue/doc-developer-sandbox/source/field/vegetation/lib_python_ndvi/data.rst

 To register the Landsat products converted to ERDAS .img format, you need to create a dataset series which is a container for the datasets.

-Copy the contents of the file :download:`Landsat series <files/series.rdf>` below into a file named *series.rdf* in your home.
+Copy the contents of the file below into a file named *series.rdf* in your home.

 :download:`Landsat series <files/series.rdf>`

-.. admonition::Congrats!
+.. admonition:: Congrats!

   There is now test data on the sandbox!